Mint-Shock/resonite-meld-bridge/README.md

 		- [/] Event Subscriptions
 			- [x] Send Data back
 			- [ ] All events should probably also have an index not just session Changed (for lost packet checking)

 - [/] Backend in Resonite
+	- [ ] don't let the user use the default key
 	- [/] Parse Meld Object recieved from session Changed
 		- [ ] **fix "Scen" bug (at the end of parsing Script)**
 		- Writing this should either not happen on a diff (only on full objects) or not break if the "type" attribute is the last attribute